edmunds/edmunds.github.io/_posts/2022-10-27-Edmunds-GraphQL-Federation-Adoption-part-2.md

 _In Part 1 of this article, we talked about our motivation for adopting GraphQL Federation and how we restructured our existing REST apps into subgraphs to connect to a supergraph with GraphQL Federation.
 Individual teams owned the subgraphs, and as the number of subgraphs grew, GraphQL deployment became critical.
 As teams created and evolved their subgraphs we wanted the GraphQL deployment infrastructure to catch compatibility, performance issues and enforce standards._

-_At Edmunds, our apps go through canary deployments with spinnaker/ This worked well for us, and we wanted to check if we could do the same for GraphQL._
+_At Edmunds, our apps go through [canary](https://spinnaker.io/docs/guides/user/canary/) deployments with (spinnaker](https://spinnaker.io/).
+This worked well for us, and we wanted to check if we could do the same for GraphQL._

 _In part 2, the discussion will focus on how we fit our GraphQL apps into our existing continuous delivery pipeline with canary deployment and how the supergraph app is set up to protect against backward incompatible changes from developers or poorly designed queries.
 We will also discuss strategies to improve the schema and optimize performance._

 &nbsp;
 ## GraphQL Deployment

-TODO: Our proof-of-concept GraphQL ...
+Our proof-of-concept GraphQL subgraphs were deployed along with our REST apps/microservices.
+After completing the proof-of-concept, the subgraphs were deployed as standalone artifacts.
+The main challenges with GraphQL deployment were:

 - **Super Graph Composability**: If a new version of a subgraph is incompatible with the other subgraphs, the federation server cannot compose a supergraph, and the federation server will fail to start.

 - **Backward Compatibility to Clients**: A new version of a subgraph may be compatible with other subgraphs to compose a supergraph, but it can still be incompatible with the live queries on production.
 Or, the new supergraph may be incompatible with the client.
 For example:
   - Removal of a required field, changing the return type of a required field and changing the type of a required parameter.

-TODO: Although using Apollo Studio solved the two issues above ...
+Although using Apollo Studio solved the two issues above, we couldn't achieve canary deployments with Apollo Studio.
+As a result, our app was deployed with a fixed schema and didn’t have a schema registry to poll and apply schema.
+A schema registry is a single point of failure.
+It also risks deploying an incompatible schema to the live environment if the schema check is imperfect.
+The [Netflix GraphQL article](https://netflixtechblog.com/how-netflix-scales-its-api-with-graphql-federation-part-2-bbe71aaec44a) had a similar opinion and mentioned “_[their] gateway dynamically [updated] its schema by polling the schema registry. [they were] in the process of decoupling these by storing the federation config in a versioned S3 bucket, making the gateway resilient to schema registry failures_”.
+By chance we did not get into using a schema registry.
+On the other hand, it meant that we were required to reload the supergraph after a new version of subgraph was deployed.
+We were able to avoid reloading of schema by using canary deployment.
+(Our canary deployment performed a gradual transition of both supergraph and subgraph.)

 &nbsp;
 ### SuperGraph Composability